spollard/josh-works.github.io/_drafts/whiteknuckle-phone-addiction.md

 Now, let it run in the background and collect data for a week or two.
 Only then do you have enough of an idea of if you'd like to change your habits or not.

+[screenshots of app here]

+again, install [android version] for Android, [iphone version] for iPhone.
+Run it for a week or two.
+Only then should you move to this last step.

 # Make your phone boring

+We've established that using _willpower and self-control_ to reduce your phone usage is a poor strategy.
+By this point you should be installing the "track my usage" apps, and are reading on just for ideas.
+If you install an app that tracks your usage, and _simultaneously_ reduce your phone usage, you'll get inaccurate data on your own usage, understate the severity of the problem, and abandon the whole thing in a week or two.

+So, again, to reduce your usage you need to make your phone a less interesting place to be.
+For many of us, we lead such anxious, stressed, busy lives and have so little control over ourselves and our environment, our phones are a means of escape.
+I think instagram is healthier than alcoholism, so if that is your spot, don't just swap out one panacea (phone usage) with another panacea (drinking, TV, any other form of escapism.})

 This is a process.
 Don't go cold turkey and delete all your distracting apps.
 First, just sprinkle some friction into your phone usage.